 It's very easy to get distracted by little things when trying to focus on lectures or assignments while at home.
-That's why I find it important to reduce the number of distractions such as unnecessary items on my desk or my phone while I m working.
-My study space is any serene I like quiet places with good WiFi. environment where there is a A place with natural light is also stable WiFi connection and a appreciated! working electrical outlet for charging my devices.
+That's why I find it important to reduce the number of distractions such as unnecessary items on my desk or my phone while I'm working.

+I like quiet places with good wi-fi.
+A place with natural light is also appreciated!

 Before COVID, I would spend my time studying in public spaces like parks, libraries, and cafes.
 I do well with body doubling, feeling that others are around me as a kind of accountability.
 Now, with COVID, I do almost all my work at home, in my bedroom.
 I have made extra efforts to separate my sleeping and workspace, however, to make sure I can sleep well at night.
 I use different lighting when I work, and I keep my room warm when I am working.
 I cool the room off for bedtime, use dimmer lights, and have my bed moved behind my dresser so that I have no view of my desk at all when I am in bed.
 I like having people around me when I study.
-I will likely continue to go to friends' houses, cafés and public spaces once COVID is more under control in my area.
+I will likely continue to go to friends' houses, cafes and public spaces once COVID is more under control in my area.

 I find it really difficult to work or study at a messy desk or surrounded by chaos, so I try to keep my workspace tidy.